 - Services and construction without material provision: 5%

-- Manufacture, transportation, services with attached goods, construction with material provision: 3%
+- Manufacture, transportation, services with attached goods, construction with the material provision: 3%

 - Others: 2%

-Please do note that the above formula does not apply to trading or producing golds, slivers, and precious stones.
+Please note that the above formula does not apply to trading or producing gold, slivers, and precious stones.

 Instead, you can use the following formula: